cheblin/AdHoc-protocol/README.md

 This annotation provides additional meta-information for the code generator.

+Any field in **AdHoc** protocol can be `required` or `optional`.
+Without the special annotation, all fields with primitive datatype are `required`
+`required` field allocates space in the transmitted packet even if it was not filled with data.
+in its turn empty `optional` field allocates in packet just a few bits.
+Fields with String and nested packet datatype are optional.
+Any field with primitive or array-item datatype can be made `optional` with a special form of annotation that ends with _ (underscore) `@A_, @V_, @X_, @I_`
+Before read data from the `optional` field, we need to ensure that it contains any data.

 # Fields that contain array-item

-If needed pack field can store and return array-item, this can be accomplished with  array-item `@__` annotation.
+If needed that pack field can store and return array-item, this can be denoted with  array-item `@__( size )` annotation.

 ### Using example